 In 1988 the Medical Research Council posited the concept of a more broadly based Health Research Council (HRC), to give greater prominence to public health research.
-The HRC came into existence on 1 October 1990 under the Health Research Council Act 1990, with a structure comprising four statutory committees:
+The HRC came into existence on 1 October 1990 under the Health Research Council Act 1990, with four statutory committees:

 - Biomedical Research